schfranz/remote-control/walkthrough.md

 # Remote (version) control
 ###### Mitch Negus

-_All the things we cover are in the walkthrough.md file on my GitHub page_
-_Feel free to follow along there if you get lost (though its probably better if you just let me know if you get stuck since those notes are a bit wordy and I can probably help you get caught up faster)_
-_You will clone that repo as part of the lesson, so you will have the notes for all of eternity_

 ### *Highlights*

-* Keep stuff in "the cloud" _(class notes)_
+* Keep stuff in "the cloud"
-* Cool, aesthetically pleasing READMEs _(see example)_
+* Cool, aesthetically pleasing READMEs (or other markdown docs)
-* Organize the madness of a group making changes to a single document _(you will be eternally frustrated by people who don't use git from now on... sorry not sorry)_
+* Organize the madness of a group making changes to a single document
-* Copy other people's cool things and give them your own flair _(my NE250 notes, forked from Rachels Repo)_
+* Copy other people's cool things and give them your own flair

 ## Attack of the Clones

 To start, you need a repository.
 One way to begin is to make one on your own machine and connect it, but I find it's often easiest to just start on the GitHub website.

-_make and clone a github repo, name it whatever you want "test\_<name>" or whatever_

 1. Click the `+` dropdown next to your profile picture on the top right of any GitHub page and select "New Repository"
 2. Follow the instructions.
 This time you should...